yusufcodes/freeCodeCamp/client/src/pages/guide/english/computer-science/data-structures/stacks/index.md

 Stacks is a First In Last Out (FILO) Data Structure.
 It is a linear data structure.

-You can imagine a stack as the way plates were organized in buffet restaurant.
+You can imagine a stack as the way plates were organized in a buffet restaurant.
 You can only pick the plate at the top otherwise the stack will collapse.
 Generally, the last item to be inserted will be removed first.

-Some basics operations of stack are:
+Some basics operations of a stack are:
 1. Push - Inserts an item at the top of the stack.
 2. Pop - Removes an item at the top of the stack.
-3. isEmpty - Check whether the stack is empty or not
+3. isEmpty - Check whether the stack is empty or not.
-4. Size - Return the number of items in the stack
+4. Size - Return the number of items in the stack.
 (All the operations can be done in O(1) time)

 Implementation of a stack is possible using either arrays or linked lists.
 The following is a simple array implementation of the stack data structure with its most common operations.